adam-zhang-lcps/papers/barbie-bungee-jump.typ

 = Introduction
 == Purpose
-Determine the mass $m$ required to stretch a [insert elastic material] bungee cord of length 2.5m exactly to the floor when dropped from a height of 6.0m.
+Determine the mass $m$ required to stretch a 2.5m length of thin surgical tubing exactly to the floor when dropped from a height of 6.0m.

 == Hypothesis